jtoxification/game-helpkit/README.md

 1. Add activity to check power profile settings for performance mode.

-1. Add activity to check & offer to fix the Samsung+Win11 error (Create backup regfile & use regfile template).
+1. Add activity to check & offer to fix the Samsung + Win11 error (Create backup regfile & use regfile template).

 1. Add activity to check for game input service Event ID 1000 errors in the Event Log.
 If found, warn that an EXCEPTION_ACCESS_VIOLATION error in the near future or recent past is all but certain, and provide details on general trouble-shooting (unplugging joysticks, disabling virtual joysticks, restarting, retrying, & re-plugging one at a time), disabling overlays, keeping the game installed on a separate drive from the Epic Launcher, checking USB cables, buying externally-powered USB hubs, reinstalling peripheral drivers, checking RAM for failures, & running DISM & SFC.